 Only oils that have high smoke points should be used.
-Such oils include peanut, canola and sunflower.
-Peanut oil has abundant flavor and is the top choice of many cooks.
+Such oils include peanut, refined canola, corn oil and sunflower.
 Canola oil is low in saturated fats and would be appropriate to combine with peanut oil if fat and cholesterol are a concern.

 These high smoke-point oils allow reusing the oil with proper filtration.
 Depending on the recipe used, remember to filter the oil...not just strain it.
+Allow the oil to cool overnight in the covered pot.
 The first step is to strain the cooled oil through a fine strainer.
 If a breading, spice or herb rub are used in the preparation of the turkey, it will be necessary to further filter the oil through fine cheesecloth.

 According to the Texas Peanut Producers Board, peanut oil may be used three or four times to fry turkeys before signs of deterioration begin.
 Such indications include foaming, darkening or smoking excessively, indicating the oil must be discarded.
 Other signs of deteriorated oil include a rancid smell and/or failure to bubble when food is added.